jenesq/OscarWinner/README.md

 # Predicting the Future Oscar Winners from Known Nominations

-This project has three datasets with over 72,000 rows of data for movie nominations and winners dating back to 1903.
+This project used three datasets with over 72,000 rows of data for movie nominations and winners dating back to 1903.

 ## Project Description